Last updated November 2019

-Does the job of decorating your home—furniture, floors, wallpaper, artwork, etc.—overwhelm you?
-Or do you want someone else’s design ideas or access to wholesale showrooms and more furniture choices?
+Does decorating your home—furniture, floors, wallpaper, artwork, etc.—overwhelm you?
+Do you want someone else’s design ideas or access to wholesale showrooms and more furniture choices?
 You might want to hire an interior designer.

 You can find a decor pro at a furniture store or hire an independent one.
-They could do your whole house or one room, from developing a design concept to purchasing and supervising installation of the furnishings.
+They could work on one room or tackle your whole house, from developing a design concept to purchasing and supervising installation of the furnishings.
 Or you can hire some designers for two- or three-hour consultations to provide new ideas and perspectives.

-Even if you pay a designer for the full job, you can remain involved, meeting with him or her regularly to review plans, fabric samples, proposed furniture pieces, and more.
+Even if you pay a designer for the full job, you can remain involved, meeting with them regularly to review plans, fabric samples, proposed furniture pieces, and more.

 The cost of hiring a fully trained independent designer to redo a living room (including furniture plus design fee) is typically more than $20,000.
 But it can cost considerably more or less depending on room size, quantity and quality of items purchased, and the designer’s fee structure.
 Although some independent designers won’t accept clients who aren’t prepared to spend in this range, others are willing to work with more limited budgets.
 Most understand you might want to plan now and spread out actual purchases over many months.

 Some store-based designers offer limited service, but others do more, from drawing floor plans to advising on color.
-Different stores’ design departments use different payment formulas.
-At some, you pay a small design fee, refundable if furniture purchases exceed a certain amount.
-You purchase items through the designer at the store’s current prices, including sale ones.
-Other stores may charge an hourly rate or a flat fee for a consultation plus additional hourly fees for other tasks like writing up purchase specs.
-Stores may waive the fee if your purchase is large enough.
+What and how you pay varies.
+Some retailers charge you a small design fee, refundable if furniture purchases exceed a certain amount.
+Other stores may charge an hourly rate or a flat fee for a consultation plus additional hourly fees for other tasks, like writing up purchase specs.

 Independent designers also use a range of payment structures.
 A few charge no explicit fee but retain the difference between their discounted price for your furnishings and the “retail” price—typically double what they’ve paid.
 More commonly, designers charge a flat or hourly fee, and may also add a markup to the items purchased.